WEYMOUTH is set for another steaming summer.

 The number of steam excursions is being boosted this year with a twice-weekly service plus extra specials.

-Repeating the success of last year, when more than 7,000 passengers travelled to Weymouth on its trains, the Railway Touring Company is running regular excursions from London and Bristol between July and September.
+Repeating the success of last year, when more than 7,000 passengers travelled to Weymouth on its trains, the Railway Touring Company is running regular excursions from London and Bristol between

 The Dorset Coast Express will run from London Victoria mainly on Thursdays but there will be an extra two during carnival week in August.

 The Weymouth Seaside Express will run from Bristol on Sundays.